 Winter: Minimal Feeding

 Most plants go dormant in winter and don’t need much feeding.
-However, indoor plants in warm rooms may still grow slowly.
+However, indoor plants in warm, centrally heated rooms may still grow slowly.
 Use Baby Bio sparingly—perhaps once a month or less—for houseplants like ferns.
 If in doubt, skip feeding until spring.

 Signs Your Plants Need Nutrients